Markup

 Your API URL Project → Settings → Install — looks like https://<your-deployment>.convex.site

-(Production) Your host domain Project → Settings → Domains — add app.example.com, *.staging.example.com, etc. localhost is allowed automatically in dev
+(Production) Your host domain Project → Settings → Domains — add app.example.com, *.staging.example.com, etc. Production deployments require every host on the allowlist; a self-hosted dev deployment can opt into the localhost bypass with MARKUP_ALLOW_LOCALHOST=1

 You'll plug apiUrl and apiKey into the widget.
 That's it — there's no global CSS to import and no provider to wrap your app in.